fdg-rp/web-landing/content/1.news/1.articles/fat-duck-dictionary.md

 : An in-character way of referring to a player who is new within the community or server i.e. *"There is a danny at pillbox running around!"*

 **Deported**
-: An in-character way of referring to a player who has been banned. i.e. "Billy got deported for a month."
+: An in-character way of referring to a player who has been banned. i.e. *'Billy got deported for a month.'*

 ## E